-The Wilson County Jail is a 462 bed facility built in 1989, with a new addition added in 2007.
-The Sheriff has the huge responsibility of maintaining the Jail to keep certification.
+The Wilson County Jail is a 928 bed facility originally built in 1989.
+A new addition was added in 2007 and an expansion was opened in 2023 doubling the capacity.
+The Sheriff has the responsibility of maintaining the Jail to keep certification.
 Since 1984, the Wilson County Jail has been State Certified.
-The facility houses maximum, medium, and minimum security prisoners.
+The facility houses maximum, medium, and minimum security incarcerated individuals.
 The facility also has special needs, medical, and detoxification cells.
-The Wilson County Jail is staffed with sworn correction officers, 24 hour staffed medical department with LPNs, and dietary planners.
-The Jail is equipped with a secured sally-port for loading and unloading prisoners.
-The security of the Jail is maintained by a central control tower in the center of the complex, which is monitored 24 hours a day.
+The Wilson County Jail is staffed with sworn correction officers, and has a 24 hour staffed medical department with LPNs, and dietary planners.
+The Jail is equipped with a secured sally-port for loading and unloading persons in custody.
+The security of the Jail is maintained by a two central control towes in the center of the each complex, which is monitored 24 hours a day.
 The facility offers Commissary, AA meetings, Church Services, and Bible Study weekly.

 A detachment of the Wilson County Jail is the Wilson County Workhouse Commission.
 The Sheriff is the superintendent of the Workhouse.
 The department receives a State Litter Control Grant grant each year.
-The department has two work crews that work up to 16 inmates daily.
-Some of the projects of the Workhouse include trash pickup on county roads and boat ramps; maintenance and trash pickup at the Agricultural Center; other projects for local civic non-profit organizations; and the inmate garden.
+The department has work crews that allow incarcerated individuals to work around the county.
+Some of the projects of the Workhouse include trash pickup on county roads and boat ramps; maintenance and trash pickup at the Agricultural Center; other projects for local civic non-profit organizations; and the jail garden.

 The State of Tennessee has recognized this Work House program as one of the best for its size in Tennessee.